Australian-Parliamentary-Speech/Scraper/README.md

 [![Documentation](https://github.com/Australian-Parliamentary-Speech/Scraper/actions/workflows/documentation.yml/badge.svg)](https://australian-parliamentary-speech.github.io/House_Scraper/)

+# Install Julia

+To run the package, Julia needs to be installed.
+Help see [https://julialang.org/install/]

 # To install and run the package
 In your preferred directory, clone this repo.
 In the directory, run:
 ```